 Personal property taxes

-Some states, cities and counties assess personal property taxes on various types of property you own that produce income, such as tools and other equipment.
-Every local district has its own list of what type of personal property is taxed and specifies how taxpayers should determine the item's taxable value.
+Some states, cities and counties assess property taxes on various types of property you own that produce income, such as tools and other equipment.
+Every local district has its own list of what type of property is taxed and specifies how taxpayers should determine the item's taxable value.

 For example, Miami-Dade County in Florida requires taxpayers to use the fair market value of the property as the taxable value.